CDPH COVID-19 Update: Cook County Remains at High COVID-19 Community Level Based on CDC Metrics

 COVID-19 Joint Information Center firstname.lastname@example.org

-CHICAGO – The percentage of counties in the United States at a Medium or High COVID-19 Community Level is growing, driven by the highly transmissible omicron subvariants BA.4/BA.5, and Cook County remains at a High COVID-19 Level, the Chicago Department of Public Health (CDPH) announced today.
+CHICAGO – The percentage of counties in the United States at a Medium or High COVID-19 Community Level remains over 80 percent, driven by the highly transmissible omicron subvariants BA.4/BA.5, and Cook County remains at a High COVID-19 Level, the Chicago Department of Public Health (CDPH) announced today.